For centuries, Rose Water has had almost magical properties and it has many uses whether you make your own or buy it ready made!

 Sharon Hopkins shares some of her ideas on using Rose Water (and Other ingredients) as a skin toner.

-Tune Up Your Skin With Toner, by Sharon Hopkins.
+Tune Up Your Skin With Toner,

 Skin toners are the next step after a facial cleansing routine.
 Skin toners ensure complete removal from the skin of all cleansing preparations.